-The effect of prostaglandin administration is seen between 24 and 48 hours (generally around 36 hours) post-injection, provided the animal being injected has an active corpus luteum, that is between days 4 and 17 of the normal oestrus cycle or during pregnancy.
+The effect of prostaglandin administration is seen between 24 and 48 hours (generally around 36 hours) post-injection, provided the animal being injected has an active corpus luteum, i.e. between days 4 and 17 of the normal oestrus cycle or during pregnancy.

 For induction of parturition where live kids are required, prostaglandins should not be used alone before day 144 of gestation, because prostaglandins bypass the steps involved in producing fetal lung surfactant.
-Before day 144, dexamethasone should be used and will produce parturition in about 48 to 96 hours (Figure 1.3).
+Before day 144, dexamethasone should be used and will produce parturition in $\sim$ 48-96 hours (Figure 1.3).

-Where rapid termination is required and the viability of the kids is not critical, for example when the doe is collapsed, prostaglandins can be used at any stage of gestation.
+Where rapid termination is required and the viability of the kids is not critical, e.g. when the doe is collapsed, prostaglandins can be used at any stage of gestation.

 There is generally no problem with retained fetal membranes following induction with prostaglandins or dexamethasone.
-Table 1.9 Methods for controlling oestrus cycles.